Guilherme-Tavares/reshade-pcsx2-auto-resolution/README.md

 - `AspectSize_X` and `AspectSize_Y` are never touched; only `Resolution_X` and `Resolution_Y` are updated.
 - Shaders not present in the active preset are silently ignored.
-- The preset `.ini` file is never written to disk.
-- The addon has no visible UI.
+- The add-on has no visible UI.
 Detection is silent and automatic.